The Story Of The Daring 1962 Alcatraz Escape And The Inmates Behind It

 Wikimedia CommonsAlcatraz Federal Penitentiary with Angel Island in the background.

-However, on June 11, 1962, inmates Clarence Anglin, John Anglin, Allen West, and Frank Morris made the most daring attempt to escape the prison island.
+That changed, however, on June 11, 1962, when inmates Clarence Anglin, John Anglin, Allen West, and Frank Morris made the most daring attempt to escape the prison island.

 Frank Morris